 ASRC Search Manager Type III Certification Standard SUPPORTING MATERIALS REQUIREMENTS Meet all requirements for SM-IV See previous list.
-Be at least 21 years of age Copy of government issued identification showing the age or birth date of the applicant Complete ICS-400 Copy/scan of paper certificate Complete a minimum total of 80 hours of class- room training in Search and Rescue management as described in the ASRC Training Standards VIII.B Copy/scan of paper certificate, or Attestation by course instructor that student completed course citing name and date Document mission/simulation experience as follows: Lead a field team on 6 tasks.
+Be at least 21 years of age Copy of government issued identification showing the age or birth date of the applicant Complete ICS-400 Copy/scan of paper certificate Complete a minimum total of 80 hours of classroom training in Search and Rescue management as described in the ASRC Training Standards VIII.B Copy/scan of paper certificate, or Attestation by course instructor that student completed course citing name and date Document mission/simulation experience as follows: Lead a field team on 6 tasks.
 No more than 3 of these tasks may have occurred during simulations.
 Debriefed TAF signed by Ops, or Attestation by a team member, citing mission name/description, date, and type of task.
 Serve in the Incident Command Post in Operations or Plans on at least 4 incidents.
-Signed copy of:Image: Signed copy of:Organization Chart (ICS 207), OROrganization Chart (ICS 201), ORIncident Briefing (ICS 201), OROrganization Assignment List (ICS203), OROrganization Assignment List (ICS203), ORState of the section Chief citing mission name/description, date and roles.
-Showing person Serve as Plans Section Chief, Operations Section Chief (OSC), deputy OPS, division supervi- sor, or SM on one shift during a mission.
+Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or Section Chief citing mission name/description, date and roles.
+Serve as Plans Section Chief, Operations Section Chief (OSC), deputy OPS, division supervisor, or SM on one shift during a mission.
 Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA citing mission name/description, date and roles.
-Receive a favorable written performance eval- uation from the SM or supervisor for the four incidents serving in a base position.
+Receive a favorable written performance evaluation from the SM or supervisor for the four incidents serving in a base position.
 Copy/scan of letters/emails or other written materials, OR Attestation by the SM or Section Chief stating that performance was favorable, citing mission name/description, date and roles.
 Receive favorable simple majority vote of member's Group.
-Group meeting minutes showing endorsement of the candi- date for SM-III, or letter from a group chair or vice chair or ASRC BOD rep or GTO citing this with the date of the meeting.
+Group meeting minutes showing endorsement of the candidate for SM-III, or letter from a group chair or vice chair or ASRC BOD rep or GTO citing this with the date of the meeting.
 Submit the completed SM-III PTB to the CTO and be proposed for SM-III certification by the Conference Training Officer at an ASRC BOD meeting.
 CTO presents the vetted application package to the ASRC BOD for consideration at the next BOD meeting.
 Must receive a favorable two-thirds or greater vote of those ASRC BOD Representatives present at the meeting.